Dr. Ann Barse

 My lab is studying the relationship between a common phylloplane bacterium, Methylobacterium, and its plant hosts.
 Over the past several years, we have demonstrated that these bacteria enhance seed germination, stimulate root and plant growth, and can be used to boost yield in some crop plants.
 All of these effects seem to be due to production of a plant growth regulator (plant hormone) by the bacteria.
 We have also demonstrated that the bacteria participate in plant metabolism by consuming plant waste products and producing metabolites useful to the plant.
 Several students are usually involved in this work every semester, and students are encouraged to stop by my office or lab to discuss opportunities.

-Drs.
-Kimberly and Richard Hunter
+Dr. Kimberly Hunter

 The main focus of our lab is investigating why polyploidy confers an advantage to plants.
 Our approaches to the question are molecular and physiological.
 Some of the polyploid plants that we have students investigating are Larrea (plant in the southwest and South America), Phragmites australis (wetland polyploid), and alfalfa (common crop plant).
 We also investigate the population genetics of different plant species.
 We are working on two native orchids of this area (Tipularia and Cypripedium), and now we are starting work on a threatened barrier island plant, Seabeach Amaranth.
 The characteristic we are looking for in a research student is the willingness to do whatever is needed.
 This will include literature searches, writing reprint request cards, measuring guard cells, doing PCRs, extracting DNA, watering plants in the greenhouse, painting the lab, cleaning the lab or anything we can think of.
 If this sort of thing sounds interesting to you come and see us.
 Research is Fun.